paasmaker/paasmaker/documentation/source/developer.rst

 -------

 Paasmaker contains a plugin API for many components, that allow you to easily extend Paasmaker in specific ways.
+Plugins allow you to add new runtimes (languages) and services (for example, databases).

 .. toctree::
    :maxdepth: 2